Soushi888/hc-test/TUTORIAL.md

 For detailed scaffolding instructions, see the official tutorial:
 **[Forum App Tutorial - Scaffolding Steps](https://developer.holochain.org/get-started/3-forum-app-tutorial/)**

+> **📝 Note on Svelte 5**: The scaffolded templates may use older Svelte patterns.
+This tutorial uses modern Svelte 5 runes for better performance and developer experience.
+See the [Svelte 5 Migration Guide](./SVELTE_5_MIGRATION.md) for details on the benefits and patterns used.

 ## Integration Steps

 Now that you have a scaffolded Holochain app, you can integrate hREA: